CSC510/BadSmells/README.md

 ####9.
 Number of users involved in an issue
 We sorted the issues number according to the comments number.
-We also sorted the issues number according to the events number in this issue:
+We also sorted the issues number according to the events number in this issue [issuesCommentsAndEventsDetector](/detector/issuesCommentsAndEventsDetector.py):

 *Project 1*
     ![](./imgs/project_1_comments_issues.png)